 Begin in the same corner as you did when fitting your wall cabinets.
 Make sure the cabinet matches your plan - and is correctly positioned according to the wall cabinet.
 Once again, you need to make sure that the first cabinet is level, even if your floor isn't -

 follow the marking lines.
 Leave the doors and shelves until last, as it is easier to adjust an empty unit!
 Before affixing the cabinet to the wall, rotate the legs to adjust the height , making sure the units are level.
 Once the height matches the marking line or other units and is level in all directions then use the appropriate fittings to secure cabinet to the wall.

-* Do not screw cabinets tight to wall until levels of adjoining cabinets are checked.
+- Do not screw cabinets tight to wall until levels of adjoining cabinets are checked

-* Drill holes for pipes before installing the sink cabinet.
+- Drill holes for pipes before installing the sink cabinet

 The tools you require and the amount of plumbing needed will vary depending on the type of sink and taps you have chosen.
-Start by carefully measuring up, marking out the sink outline - a template is usually provided with the sink.
+Start by carefully measuring up and marking out the sink outline - a template is usually provided with the sink.
 Remember you're not measuring out to the full width/length of the sink as a lip around it will hold it in place.Once marked out, carefully cut out with a jigsaw.

-With the sink on its face, seal around the rim.
-Fit the securing clips to the sink - this ensures the sink is firmly attached to the worktop.
+With the sink on its face, seal around the rim and then fit the securing clips to the sink - this ensures the sink is firmly attached to the worktop.

-* Look to see whether the hot pipe is on the left as you look at the sink.
+- Look to see whether the hot pipe is on the left as you look at the sink.

-* When undoing the cap nuts of each connector and you've slipped the nut and olive onto each pipe, use a spring-clip clothes-peg below each pipe to stop them slipping off.
+- When undoing the cap nuts of each connector and you've slipped the nut and olive onto each pipe, use a spring-clip clothes-peg below each pipe to stop them slipping off.

-* Read and fully understand the instructions before you start.
+- Read and fully understand the instructions before you start.